See if the Leeds Building Society Equity Release is ideal for you in 2026.

 Leeds Building Society Later Life Mortgages

 Whether you are looking to buy a retirement property or want to pay off loan repayments from your pension income, Leeds Building Society has a range of later life mortgages to suit your needs.
-These options include varying loan terms, an arrangement fee and different mortgage advice services depending on the chosen option.
-To ensure the best decision is made, customers should seek an affordability assessment before finalising any agreements.

 What is the downside to Leeds Building Society’s equity release?